 Maggie reached deep in her bag, past the cat food, spare collars, flea powder, cat biscuits, cat bells and cat treats and reached for the big bar of chocolate that was buried under the whole lot.

-That something was furry and warm and grey.
 It looked like a ball of fur.
-He picked up his hat for a closer look and there he found Florrie and Dorrie all sleepy, warm and rested after enjoying a lovely lazy nap in the comfort of Sergeant Sid’s hat.
+He picked up his hat for a closer look and there he found Florrie and Dorrie, all sleepy, warm and rested after enjoying a lovely lazy nap in the comfort of Sergeant Sid’s hat.